Data Privacy Notice – 1st September 2022

 - Provide service information, to improve our service quality and for training purposes

-- Conduct marketing activities
+- Conduct marketing activities in line with your stated preferences

 - To run our business on a day to day basis including to: